nullcarter/migcarter/docs/blog/post-1.md

 ---

 ## Introduction
 The cool thing about JavaScript is that we don't need to define classes in order to create objects.
 We can use **literal notation** to create objects when we need them.
-While this might be helpful in most cases suppose you find yourself needing the same object mutliple times, wouldn't it be nice to have a simple way of creating the same object over and over?
+While this might be helpful in most cases suppose you find yourself needing the same object multiple times, wouldn't it be nice to have a simple way of creating the same object over and over?

 Luckily, Javascript allows us to define a **constructor** function that can be invoked using the `new` operator.
-In order to take advantage of this functionaility the first thing we need to do is create a constructor.
+In order to take advantage of this functionality the first thing we need to do is create a constructor.

 ```js
 function Customer(firstName, lastName) {